webplatform/docs-wpd/Infrastructure/reports/201503/index.md

 *** [http://sensuapp.org Sensu]?
 ** Get page load stats (i.e. what SOASTA does, but use open-source version; [http://www.lognormal.com/boomerang/doc/ Boomerang]), see {{OperationsTask|143}}
-** Attempt to merge data from ganglia into Graphana so we do not lose previous data
+** Attempt to merge data from ganglia into Graphana so we do not lose previous data ** Ability to snapshot a server state for future investigation?
+Ref; http://www.sysdig.org/ ** More food for thoughts ... [http://metrics20.org/ Metrics 2.0]

 * Centralized logging:
 ** '''Purpose''': Aggregate and harmonize all log messages to see what happened (or happens)